louieyan/r4ds-exercise-solutions/tidy.md

 ```

 Though not necessary, there is one more way in which we can improve this data.
-If a variable takes two values, like `pregnant` and `sex` do, it is often
-preferable to store them as logical vectors.
+If a variable takes two values, like `pregnant` and `sex` do, it is often preferable to store them as logical vectors.
-I will
+The following vector uses logical vectors ro represent pregnancy and sex.

 ```r
 preg_tidy3 <- preg_tidy2 %>%